notofonts/noto-docs/docs/miniarticles/NotoSerifThai.md

 ---
 layout: default
 title: "Noto Serif Thai"
+nav_order: 100
 ---
 Noto Serif Thai is a modulated (“serif”) design for texts in the Southeast Asian _Thai_ script.

-Noto Serif Thai has multiple weights and widths,, contains 140 glyphs, 6 OpenType features, and supports 101 characters from the Unicode block Thai.
+Noto Serif Thai has multiple weights and widths, contains 140 glyphs, 6 OpenType features, and supports 101 characters from the Unicode block Thai.

 ### Supported writing systems